AndroDumb/wapshop-gameloft/README.md

-templatep website template :D this version have some bugs
+Gameloft 2014 website template :D (this version contain some bugs)